mautrix/docs/bridges/go/gmessages/authentication.md

    * If the bot doesn't accept the invite, see the [troubleshooting page](../../general/troubleshooting.md)

 ## QR login
-This is the recommended method, as it's much easier to set up.
-If you switched to Google account pairing, you can switch back by unpairing all devices and then clicking the switch to QR pairing button that appears.
+This method is much easier to set up, but Google is planning on killing it, so the Google account option below is likely going to be the only option long-term.

 1. Send `login qr` to start the login.
 2. Log in by scanning the QR code.
 If the code expires before you scan it, the